 It should be noted that Focus Art is not meant to take the place of regular instruction in art; rather it provides supplemental enrichment.

 A child may be referred for Focus Art Identification by any one of several people:

 - Another student

-Any of these people may contact the Focus Art Resource Teacher at your child’s school to initiate the referral.
-A referral may be submitted any time in the school year before March 15th.
+Any of these people may contact the Focus Art Resource Teacher to initiate the referral.
+A referral may be submitted any time in the school year before February 1st.

 The parent will receive a letter from the Supervisor of Accelerated Programs.
 The letter will briefly explain the procedures for focus art identification.
 It will also contain:

 - A permission slip—This allows the Focus Resource Teacher to begin the identification process.

 - A parent survey—This serves as one of the components for the identification process.

 Send the permission slip and the survey to the Focus Art Resource Teacher or the art teacher at your child’s school as soon as possible.

 COMPONENTS FOR FOCUS ART ELIGIBILITYThe following components are part of the identification process.